Fourier Analysis-based Iterative Combinatorial Auctions: Introduction

 \subsection{Machine Learning-based Auction Design}

 Recently, researchers have used machine learning (ML) to improve the performance of CAs.
 Early work by \cited{blum2004preference} and \cited{lahaie2004applying} first studied the relationship between learning theory and preference elicitation in CAs. \cited{dutting2019optimal}, \cited{shen2019automated} and \cited{rahme2020permutation} used neural networks (NNs) to learn whole auction mechanisms from data. \cited{brero2019fast} introduced a Bayesian ICA using probabilistic price updates to achieve faster convergence. \cited{shen2020reinforcement} use reinforcement learning for dynamic pricing in sponsored search auctions.
 Most related to the present paper is the work by \citeauthor{brero2018combinatorial} \shortcite{brero2018combinatorial,brero2021workingpaper}, who developed a value-query-based ML-powered ICA using support vector regressions (SVRs) that achieves even higher efficiency than the CCA.
 In follow-up work, \cited{weissteiner2020deep} extended their ICA to NNs, further increasing the efficiency.
-In work subsequent to the first version of this paper, \cited{weissteiner2022monotone} proposed Monotone-Value Neural Networks (MVNNs), which are particularly well suited to learning value functions in combinatorial assignment domains.
+In work subsequent to the first version of this paper, \cited{weissteiner2022monotone} proposed Monotone-Value Neural Networks (MVNNs), which are particularly well suited to learning value functions in combinatorial assignment domains.\footnote{After the publication of the present paper, \cited{weissteiner2023bayesian} integrated a notion of uncertainty \cite{heiss2022nomu} into an ML-powered ICA to balance the explore-exploit dilemma.}

 However, especially in large domains, it remains a challenge to find the efficient allocation while keeping the elicitation cost low.
 Thus, even state-of-the-art approaches suffer from significant efficiency losses and often result in unfair allocations, highlighting the need for better preference elicitation algorithms.